Lone Star College–Kingwood: Academics

 LSC-Kingwood and its satellite centers serve more than 11,000 students each semester.
 Students can choose a mode of instruction (online, in-person, and hybrid) that works best with their schedules.
 In 2011, the college opened a satellite center, LSC-Atascocita Center, on West Lake Houston Parkway.
 Students can take general college courses toward an associate degree or earn transfer credits to a four-year university.
 In 2018, the second satellite facility, the LSC-Process Technology Center, opened in Generation Park.
 In addition to core classes, students can earn an associate degree in Process Technology or Instrumentation Technology.

 Beyond standard academic classes, LSC-Kingwood partners with area school districts to offer dual credit courses and Early College High School programs.
+LSC-Kingwood offers courses at Infinity Early College High School, partnering with New Caney ISD.
 Before COVID-19, the educational institution offered many programs for adults age 50 and older through the Academy for Lifelong Learning (ALL) and summer camps for children ages 7-18 through Discovery College.
 In addition, the college hosted several community events, i.e., drama productions, concerts, recitals, art shows, and invited all stakeholders to take advantage of its resources, such as the fitness center.